RN-to-BSN: Online Bachelor's Degree

 A four-credit hour, ten-week long practicum component is built into your plan of study.
 You should expect to work with one or more community agencies for approximately 90 hours during this semester.

-Learn more details about the program by visiting the RN-to-BSN FAQ page.
+Learn more details about the program by visiting the Sinclair School of Nursing site.

 - Application to MU Admissions.
 Check requirements for admission as a transfer student to the university here.